nikitinay/helloworld/README.md

 - [x] The app should be reachable only via HTTPS and/or automatic redirect to HTTPS.
 - [x] The app should route through nginx and/or uWSGI (or node, if preferred).
 - [x] The app should be running as a non-privileged user.
-- [x] app/docker container should be automatically restarted if crashes or is killed.
+- [x] App/docker container should be automatically restarted if crashes or is killed.
 - [x] app's logs should be captured to /var/log/app.log
-- Timezone should be in UTC
+- [x] Timezone should be in UTC

 ## BUILD APP